Kingto89/ROMetrics/mmt/rometrics_mmt_zerototwo.md

 ### Therapist

+* PT should assit by placing their hands beind the upper trunk and head, supporting the weight as the patient tries to rotate (test grade 1 for palpation).
 * Palpate external oblique on anterolateral abdomen **opposite** the rotation; palpate internal oblique **same** side as rotation near ASIS; monitor scapular motion

 ### Action